Paco8/plugin.video.skyott/README.md

 Open the settings of the addon and select whether to use PeacockTV or SkyShowtime.

 ## How to get the cookie ##
-This application for Androd can extract automatically the cookie: https://github.com/Paco8/SkyExtractCookieAndroid
+This application for Android can extract automatically the cookie: https://github.com/Paco8/SkyExtractCookieAndroid
 <br>
 There's also available a version for PC: